cointhink/mtgox-orderbook/README.md

-Signals for the Mt.Gox orderbook.
+Signals for the Mt.Gox orderbook from the socket.io streaming API.

 ## Getting started
 ```